kburnik/php_codebase/README.md

 ## TODO

-Make bazel realize when src files have changed, now you need to run like this:
+Make bazel realize when src files have changed, now you need to run like this even when the source files change:

 `bazel test base/type:immutable_test --nocache_test_results`

+The library rule should copy the src files into a bazel directory and tests should run from there, as well as binaries.

+Check that dependencies are actually used, i.e. need a build cleaner.

+Devise a way to automatically add dependecies based on PHP use statements.

 Install PHP beautifier (can't do newlines properly)

 `sudo pear install channel://pear.php.net/PHP_Beautifier-0.1.15`

-Install php-cs-fixer (can't do indent of spaces)
+Install php-cs-fixer (can't do indent of 2 spaces)

 `composer global require friendsofphp/php-cs-fixer`